stephengold/Libbulletjme/README.md

 ## Acknowledgments

-The Libbulletjme Project is based on open-source software:
+The Libbulletjme Project is derived from open-source software:

   + the [Bullet] physics simulation kit
   + the [jMonkeyEngine][jme] game engine
   + [Dokthar's fork of jMonkeyEngine](https://github.com/dokthar/jmonkeyengine)
   + [Khaled Mamou's V-HACD Library][vhacd] for approximate convex decomposition
   + Riccardo Balbo's [vhacdBindings]
-  + Stephen Gold's [Heart]
+  + Stephen Gold's [Heart] library
-  + Paul Speed's [SimMath]
+  + Paul Speed's [SimMath] library

 This project also made use of the following software tools: